 Strengthening TB and HIV & AIDS Responses - Eastern Region

-Strengthening TB and HIV & AIDS Responses in Eastern Uganda (STAR-E) (March 2009 – September 2016) is a US Agency for International Development (USAID) project funded by the President’s Emergency Plan for AIDS Relief (PEPFAR).
-STAR-E is implemented by an MSH-led consortium of international and Ugandan organizations.
+USAID’s Strengthening TB and HIV & AIDS Responses in Eastern Uganda (STAR-E) project was funded by the President’s Emergency Plan for AIDS Relief (PEPFAR) and implemented by an MSH-led consortium of international and Ugandan organizations.

-STAR-E works closely with Uganda’s ministry of health to develop guidelines and standards of care and to oversee their implementation.
+STAR-E worked closely with Uganda’s ministry of health to develop guidelines and standards of care and to oversee their implementation.

-To strengthen district health management, STAR-E provides technical and other assistance to health management teams in 12 districts with a combined population of 2.7 million people.
-To improve the quality of HIV and TB services provided by health facilities, the project provides training and onsite mentoring for health care providers.
+To strengthen district health management, STAR-E provided technical and other assistance to health management teams in 12 districts with a combined population of 2.7 million people.
+To improve the quality of HIV and TB services provided by health facilities, the project provided training and onsite mentoring for health care providers.

-A component of the STAR-E project is Lot Quality Assurance Sampling (LQAS), which is a community-based random sampling survey tool.
+A component of the STAR-E project was Lot Quality Assurance Sampling (LQAS), a community-based random sampling survey tool.
 LQAS ascertains household knowledge, reported behavior, and coverage of essential services, which provides districts with a deeper understanding of their communities for evidence-based planning and action.